 By receiving this living, breathing, assembly of witnesses as one’s context for faith and belief, one can more perfectly understand what it means to live and pray as a Christian.
 This is a far cry from treating the Fathers as “academic and historical tools,” and I hope that these posts have made that apparent.

 Gabe Martini has a BA in Philosophy from Indiana University and serves as a subdeacon at Saint Sophia Greek Orthodox Church in Bellingham, WA.
-He is the editor-in-chief of On Behalf of All and works as a Marketing Product Manager for Logos Bible Software.
+He is the editor-in-chief of On Behalf of All and is Product Manager Lead for Logos Bible Software.